 Cooking – Now I don’t mind admitting I’m pretty good in the kitchen.
 I am often told I’m very messy in the kitchen.. but you can’t have it all.
 I have loved cooking since I was very young and especially enjoy trying out new dishes.
 After a hard week, there is nothing more relaxing than cooking away in the kitchen, a glass of white wine in hand listening to some good music.
 I prefer to cook Indian, Asian, Italian and Mexican food (I love Spice) and have recently discovered the easiest tastiest recipe for Nan Breads ever which I may share on a blog one day.

 Television – I am a massive fan of UK drama and thrillers series.
 I think we are streets ahead of other countries when it comes to hard-hitting and gripping shows.
 Yes the US have high budgets and crazy plots but for me, there is nothing more enthralling or frightening than watching something terrifying or disturbing unfold knowing full well that it could easily happen to you.
 The Likes of Luther, Happy Valley, Line of Duty and the more recent Peaky Blinders lay testament to this.

 Comedy – Again I am more into UK comedy than overseas attempts at our comedy style.
-I have a dark humour and my list of my current top 5 comedies will show that.
+I have a dark humour and the list of my current top 5 comedies will show that.
 For those of you who haven’t tried out any Scottish comedies, I advise you to check out the following which does not include my number 1 comedy of all time (Chewin the Fat, Burnistoun, Dear Green Place, Happy Holidays).